The Magical Number Seven, Plus Two

 Crossover

-I apply Horbach-Keele filters according to their 2007 paper:
+Horbach–Keele filters are used following their 2007 paper:

 Application of Digital Crossover Filters to Pair-Wise Symmetric Multi-Way Loudspeakers.